wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="how-do-i-earn-a-minor-in-computer-science">How do I earn a minor in computer science?</h2>
- The requirements for our minor are CSE131 (Introduction to Computer Science), CSE247 (Algorithms and Data Structures, and then three courses of your choosing that end with S, T, M, A, or E. You may also take CSE132, CSE240, or CSE347 and have it count toward the minor.
+<a id=75></a> The requirements for our minor are CSE131 (Introduction to Computer Science), CSE247 (Algorithms and Data Structures, and then three courses of your choosing that end with S, T, M, A, or E. You may also take CSE132, CSE240, or CSE347 and have it count toward the minor.
 At least 4 of your 5 courses must be traditional classroom courses offered by our department.
 One of your 5 courses can be outside the traditional classroom.
 See ["Can I take courses outside the department..."](https://wustlcse.github.io/FAQ/#can-i-take-courses-outside-the-department-to-satisfy-core-requirements).

 <span class="tag-links">[#computer_science](#computer_science) [#minor](#minor) [#residency](#residency) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/75">Discussions View</a></span>

 ---
 <h2 class="anchored" id="how-do-i-earn-a-minor-in-human-computer-interaction-hci">How do I earn a minor in Human-Computer Interaction (HCI)?</h2>
+<a id=35></a>
 HCI studies the way humans and computers interact, aiming to improve the interfaces through which the two sides connect, communicate, and compute.
 See the requirements of the [HCI Minor here](https://bulletin.wustl.edu/undergrad/engineering/computerscience/minor-human-computer-interaction/).